 I’m always interested in how other people live their day-to-day lives behind the scenes, so I thought I’d share what I do.
 There’s nothing earth-shattering about it, just a series of small habits strung together throughout the day.
 Here's what a typical day looks like for me:

-I drink my coffee while I stretch a little, look at my plan for the day, fill my water bottle, and read for a few minutes.
+While I drink my coffee, I stretch a bit, look at my plan for the day, fill my water bottle, and read for a few minutes.
 On the weekends, when I have more time, I like to journal and then read for a longer time.

-Once I get my daughter off to band practice, I go for a run or walk for 30-45 minutes.
-After a long hiatus due to plantar fasciitis, I am trying to implement a little bit of running each day.
+After about a half a cup, I go for a run or walk for 30-45 minutes.
+After a long hiatus due to foot and knee issues, I am trying to implement a little bit of running each day.
 This is when I listen to my favorite podcasts and check out what's new in nutrition and fitness.

 After that I get ready for work and off I go to the school library!
 I'm on my feet for most of the day and when I'm sitting, I use a wobbly chair to help keep me upright and mobile.
 (I'm really just an overgrown child with ants in my pants!)
 It's pretty easy for me to get my 10,000 steps in that way.